Is there a connection?

-Bone marrow is a spongy material found in the middle of some of your bones.
-It contains stem cells, which develop into blood cells.
-Leukemia occurs when cancerous blood cells form in your blood marrow and crowd out healthy blood cells.
+Leukemia occurs when cancerous blood cells form in your bone marrow and crowd out healthy blood cells.

-The type of blood cells that are involved determines the type of leukemia.
-Some types of leukemia are acute and progress quickly.
-Others are chronic and grow slowly.
+Some types of leukemia are acute and progress quickly, while others are chronic and grow slowly.

 - a wide variety of drugs and chemicals